sreyfe/ai_visual_novels/README.md

 # visual_novels
-Visual novels from rusdracor: https://dracor.org/rus
+AI generation of visual novels from plays on DraCor.org